koeuiseok/readme-test/README.md

 ./axtool.exe -t nu_maker -f2 ../applications/helloworld.freertos/bin/Numaker_PFM_M2351/helloworld.freertos.bin <COMnum>
 # read README and change COMnum to yours like COM1, COM2 etc..
 ```
 With the output command "reset the board", press reset button on board.
-For serial COM connection, use serial communication terminal program like PuTTY.
+For serial COM connection, use serial communication terminal tool like PuTTY.
 Can download [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

 ### Header file include errors:
 If you see errors in including header files, please change the path.
 For example, `#include "at.h" -> "\<path\>/include/at.h"` etc..
 ```
 dorsalstream/